smnh/single-config/README.md

 - `--input`: The file path of the input json relative to the current working directory, default: ./config.json
 - `--output`: The file path of the output module relative to the current working directory, default: ./config.js
 - `--env`: Environment value (for dev or prod specify "development" or "production"), if specified overrides NODE_ENV
-- `--add-selectors`: Comma-separated selectors that will be added to the default set of selectors, ignored if --use-selectors is specified
-- `--use-selectors`: Comma-separated selectors that will be used instead the default set of selectors, the `default` selector will not be overridden

 ## Environment selectors